-Co-written by Pegg and director Edgar Wright, SHAUN OF THE DEAD understands that the essential interest of the zombie genre is that when it works, it is on the grounds of satire and trenchant sociology.
-One of the endearing aspects of the film is that, similar to YOUNG FRANKENSTEIN (1974), it pokes fun at its inspirations but also plays by their rules.
-An obvious way of parodying this sub-genre is to make the creatures comical, but the dead here are generic, bloody-mouthed fumblers, with the laughs coming at the expense of the living.
-Consequently, the film delivers the visceral shocks, but we are also allowed to get to know the characters before the undead element takes hold.
-In its final third the story shifts into a much darker mode - having listened to a genuinely moving valedictory speech from his steadily zombifying stepfather (Bill Nighy), Shaun is later required to kill his own mother.
+Co-written by Pegg and director Edgar Wright, SHAUN OF THE DEAD understands that when the zombie genre works, it is on the grounds of satire and trenchant sociology.
+One of the endearing aspects of the film is that, similar to YOUNG FRANKENSTEIN, it pokes fun at its inspirations but also plays by their rules.
+An obvious way of parodying this sub-genre is to make the creatures comical, but the dead here are bloody-mouthed fumblers, with the laughs coming at the expense of the living.
+Consequently, the film delivers the visceral shocks, but we are also allowed to get to know the characters before the undead takes hold.
+In its final third the story shifts into a much darker mode - having listened to a moving valedictory speech from his steadily zombifying stepfather (Bill Nighy), Shaun is later required to kill his own mother.

 Ed and Shaun face the first true test of their lives – a plague of zombies.